arshandalili/semantic-plausibility/README.md

 #### Running the model (Inference)

 For the inference part, you should run the `Installing and importing requirements` part first and then run the `Inference` part of the `LLM_Finetune.ipynb` notebook.
 Basically, you need to omit the `Fine-tune LLM` part.

+#### Ensemble (Majority Voting)

+To see the results of the ensemble model, you can run the `Ensemble_and_Results.ipynb` notebook in the `models/Ensemble_and_Results` folder.
+This notebook will show the results of the models themselves plus their majority voting for all tasks and overall.